wp-plugins/google-adsense-for-responsive-design-gard/readme.txt

 * [NEW FEATURE] GARD Pro: Insert random number of ads in content.
 * [NEW FEATURE] GARD Pro: Default positioning of left, right, or center.
 * [NEW FEATURE] GARD Pro: Specify which custom post types to insert ads into.
-* [NEW BETA FEATURE] GARD & GARD Pro: Asynchronous AdSense
+* [NEW BETA FEATURE] GARD & GARD Pro: Asynchronous AdSense.

 = 1.2.1 =
-* Added 320x50 Mobile Banner Size
+* Added 320x50 Mobile Banner Size.

 = 1.2 =
 * Added a help page, complete with video setup guide.

 = 1.1 =
 * Prepared for integration with GARD Pro: http://thedigitalhippies.com/gardpro
-* Fixed icon on settings page
+* Fixed icon on settings page.

 = 1.0.1 =
 * Fixed incorrect admin icon code.